hpca-uni-lu-25/gem5-assignment1-hpca25/README.md

 You are required to work on this assignment **individually**.
 You may discuss high level concepts with others in the class but all the work must be completed by you.

 Remember, DO NOT POST YOUR CODE PUBLICLY ON GITHUB!
-Any code found on GitHub that is not the base template you are given will be reported to SJA.
+Any code found on GitHub that is not the base template you are given will be reported.
 If you want to sidestep this problem entirely, don't create a public fork and instead create a private repository to store your work.